-The Commonwealth of Dominica operates one of the oldest CBI programmes in the world, first introduced in 1993 and revamped two decades later.
+The Commonwealth of Dominica operates one of the oldest citizenship by investment programmes in the world, first introduced in 1993 and revamped two decades later.
 With both experience and longevity on its side, Dominica refined its processes over time and developed its Citizenship by Investment Programme to the prestigious status it confidently holds today.

-These efforts have propelled the island on an international stage as the world’s best offering for second citizenship via CBI, according to the FT Specialist publication, for three consecutive years.
+These efforts have propelled the island on an international stage as the world’s best offering for second citizenship via citizenship by investment, according to the FT Specialist publication, for three consecutive years.
 The Dominican Programme scored full marks in five of the seven pillars assessed: due diligence, absence of any travel or residency requirements, citizenship timeline, ease of processing, and affordability.

 Proactive Due Diligence Works

 One of the foundations of a respectable citizenship by investment programme is the vetting standards that all applicants are subjected to before being considered.
 Because Dominica does not require applicants to travel or reside (though it is highly recommended for its untainted beauty and thriving ecotourism), to ensure an applicant’s integrity and good intentions towards the country, Dominica goes above and beyond in terms of due diligence procedures which has so far rendered it a spotless reputation.

 Over time, Dominica has proven its dedication to offering a well-developed programme with highly specialised due diligence procedures.
 Furthermore, the island uses both local and international agencies to carry out these procedures.

 The Prime Minister of Dominica, Roosevelt Skerrit, recently proposed that the Caribbean citizenship by investment industry undergoes changes leading to the standardisation of citizenship by investment processes and documentation.
 This includes jointly training CBI staff in anti-money laundering, uniform legislation and standardised applications.